baltermia/discord-guest-book/README.md

 Now, using the GUI, create a database named `guestbook`.

 ## 3. Import Database from dump
-You can get the dump file from here: [lyne/m426/Database/guests.sql](https://github.com/lyne/m426/Database/guests.sql)
+You can get the dump file from here: [lyne/m426/Database/guests.sql](https://github.com/lyne/m426/blob/main/Database/guests.sql) (private repo)

 Then, again using the PhpMyAdmin-Portal, import the database into the newly created `guestbook` database.